 Q: Is there any other advice you would like to offer new expat arrivals to Vietnam?

 A: Tourists complain that there’s not much to do in the city; however, for those living here as expats, there is plenty to be done!
-I discover something new every day whether it’s a hole-in-the-wall café, or a shop hidden in some aging apartment space, or a fantastic new eatery.
+I discover something new every day whether it’s a hole-in-the-wall café, or a shop hidden in some ageing apartment space, or a fantastic new eatery.
 Honestly, I’m never bored!
 Expats – reach out when you need help.
 The expat community in HCMC is so welcoming and will always lend a hand when asked.
 Also, try to learn the language!
 Knowing a few words helps distinguish you from a tourist and can be the difference between a scam and a discount.
 Trust me!

 - Interviewed in September 2016